KevinWang94/KevinWang94.github.io/_posts/2016-06-07-SovietSatellites3.md

 It was at the Central State Museum that I began to grasp the incredibly complex history of this region.
-Due to its location on the Silk Road and general centrality in Eurasia, this region has been settled by a huge variety of peoples and religions, from Russians to Persians to Mongols.
-This history can still be seen while walking around today, with what I perceived to be a wide variety of appearances, from folks who I swore were Chinese to people with very European feeatures.
+Due to its location on the Silk Road and general centrality in Eurasia, it has been settled by a huge variety of peoples and religions, from Russians to Persians to Mongols.
+This history can still be seen while walking around today, with what I perceived to be a wide variety of appearances, from folks who I swore were Chinese to people with very European features.
 The story of religion is similar.
 At various times, Paganism, Buddhism, Zoroastrianism, Christianity, and Islam have all been practiced in the region.
 The last is currently the most prevalent, though apparently the region is